Summer 2025

 Volunteer Jobs Commitment

-2025 SUMMER TEAM VOLUNTEER JOBS REQUIREMENT WILL BE ANNOUNCED AT THE PARENT MEETING ON APRIL 16TH
+UPDATE [4/16/25]: THE 2025 SUMMER TEAM VOLUNTEER JOBS REQUIREMENT WERE ANNOUNCED AT THE 2025 PARENT MEETING ON APRIL 16TH.

 Families with... |

-Must perform these jobs to fulfill
+Must perform these shifts to fulfill

 the volunteer jobs requirement... |

-Crossings Challenge |
+|

 Swimmers in the Little Rays